marwahaha/arp/README.md

 Semantics
 =========
-Semantically, given the an ast as a list we walk each element in that list and evaluate it as follows:
+Semantically, we look at the ast as a list and we walk each element on it, evaluating as follows:

 - If the element is a symbol, *return* the value associated with that symbol, if any, otherwise it is an error;